VCU-CS-Capstone/cs-25-320-nasa-psyche-mission/Status Reports/Status Report Fall Week XX.md

-# *CS 25-XXX Project Name*
+# *CS 25-031 AR/WebXR for Public Engagement*

 **Students' Names:**

-**Mentor:**
+Adonias Daniel
+Ankita Sahu
+Santiago Blanco
+Andre Smith

+**Sponser:**
+Cassie Bowman

 **Faculty Advisor:**
+Rodrigo Spinola

 ## 1) Accomplishments this week ##
-   - investigate databases done by student A
-   - make flowcharts done by students A and B
+   - Met as a team and with the advisor and sponser
+   - The team created the github repo and added templates
+   - We added information into the github templates and are finishing assignemnt 1

 ## 2) Milestones to be completed next week ##
-   - debug the code to be performed by student C
+   - Study the psyche mission
+   - Brainstorm ideas for expiernces in AR/WebXR
+   - Learn A-Frame to have a better idea of AR/WebXR

 ## 3) Issues, problems or concerns ##
-   - student C needs to learn java
+   - No issues to report!
-   - database repository costs big $$$